Here's A Transcript Of Trump Saying He Signed The Spending Bill He Threatened Not To Sign

 My highest duty is to keep America safe.
 Nothing more important.

-The omnibus bill reverses this dangerous defense (sic) -- as crazy as it's been, as difficult as it's been, as much opposition to the military as we've had from the Democrats, and it has been tremendous.
+The omnibus bill reverses this dangerous defense [sic] — as crazy as it's been, as difficult as it's been, as much opposition to the military as we've had from the Democrats, and it has been tremendous.

 I try to explain to them, you know the military is for Republicans and Democrats and everybody else.
 It's for everybody.